maivincent/arribachocolat/_i18n/en/_posts/2023-10-28-mashpi-calamondin.md

 ---
 layout: post
-title:  "Mashpi - Chocolate Organico 65% con Calamondin"
+title: Mashpi - Chocolate Organico 65% con Calamondin
 tags: [Dark, Calamondin]
 categories: [Mashpi]
 ---

 Calamondin?
 In Ecuador?
 With chocolate?
 That's an original and bold choice.
 Calamondin is a small citrus fruit native to the Philippines, similar to mandarin and kumquat.